Oversize load: Overview

 The legal dimensions and weights vary between countries and regions within a country.
-A vehicle which exceeds the legal dimensions usually requires a special permit which requires extra fees to be paid in order for the oversize/overweight vehicle to legally travel on the roadways.
+A vehicle which exceeds the legal dimensions usually requires a special permit which requires extra fees to be paid in order for the oversize or overweight vehicle to legally travel on the roadways.
 The permit usually specifies a route the load must follow as well as the dates and times during which the load may travel.

-When a load cannot be dismantled into units that can be transported without exceeding the limitations in terms of the dimensions and/or mass, it is classified as an abnormal load.
-Another definition can be summarized as follows: an abnormal indivisible load ('AIL') is one which cannot be divided into two or more loads for transporting (on roads).
+When a load cannot be dismantled into units that can be transported without exceeding the limitations in terms of the dimensions and mass, it is classified as an abnormal load.
+Another definition can be summarized as follows: an abnormal indivisible load (AIL) is one which cannot be divided into two or more loads for transporting (on roads).
 Also, break bulk is used to define the freight that cannot be loaded into any ocean container or too large for air cargo.

 Any road transport is framed by the CMR Convention (Convention on the Contract for the International Carriage of Goods by Road), which relates to various legal issues concerning transportation of cargo, predominantly by lorries, by road.